Barbu Lăzăreanu: Cuvântul Liber

-Anti-fascism and 1940s persecution
+Anti-fascism

 During the late 1920s, Lăzăreanu became a committed anti-fascist.
 In July 1926, he was co-opted by the League Against Terror, alongside Galaction, Mille, Mușoiu, Relgis, Zarifopol, Traian Bratu, Constantin Costa-Foru, Mihail Cruceanu, Elena Filipovici, Eugen Heroveanu, Lucrețiu Pătrășcanu, Constantin I. Parhon, Mihail Sadoveanu, Gheorghe Tașcă, and Ștefan Voitec.
 In July 1932, he also signed up to Ilie Cristea's protest against the Japanese invasion of Manchuria, and more generally against Japanese fascism.
+These stances also intertwined with his work as a philologist: beginning in 1929, he took a public stand against the antisemitic publicist and amateur linguist Alexandru Resmeriță, who had argued that Romanian was almost entirely shaped by Latin and by proto-historic Dacian (seeing those two languages as closely related to one another).
+Lăzăreanu dismissed such theories, and Dacianism in its entirety, as unintelligent, noting that Resmeriță had resorted to describing baklava, which had been adopted from the Turkish, as derived from Latin.

-In 1935, he engaged in a polemic with journalist Ioan Alexandru Bran-Lemeny, who backed the far-right Romanian Front, over the issue of positive discrimination for Romanians.
+In August 1935, Lăzăreanu expressed solidarity with Dem.
+I. Dobrescu, whose brochure in defense of communist and anti-fascist prisoners had been confiscated by government.
+During those months, he also engaged in a polemic with journalist Ioan Alexandru Bran-Lemeny, who backed the far-right Romanian Front, over the issue of positive discrimination for Romanians.
 Lăzăreanu described the Front's ideology as "narrow and crooked", emphasizing its role as a Jewish quota; Bran-Lemeny, who still viewed his Jewish colleague as a "beloved friend", defended the notion.
 He posited that Lăzăreanu's belief in universal fraternity was respectable, but optimistic, as long as Romania suffered under the "slavery of alienism".
 Lăzăreanu returned to Botoșani for a conference in April 1936, at exactly the same time as another guest speaker, Nelu Ionescu, who was a member of the antisemitic Iron Guard.
 As recounted by folklorist Arthur Gorovei, the Gendarmerie sent in troops and imposed a new schedule, making sure that the speakers and their respective audience never interacted with each other.

-That same year, the Communist Party attracted Lăzăreanu into a semi-legal National Antifascist Committee, where he became colleagues with Iorgu Iordan, Sandu Eliad, and Petre Constantinescu-Iași.
+Also in 1936, the Communist Party attracted Lăzăreanu into a semi-legal National Antifascist Committee, where he became colleagues with Iorgu Iordan, Sandu Eliad, and Petre Constantinescu-Iași.
 His other focus was on researching Romanian folklore, touring the country to lecture the public on related topics, billed alongside Peltz and S. Podoleanu.
-Also in 1936, he wrote in Adevărul an homage to the Romanian Jewish linguist Moses Gaster, and curated a selection of Graur's writings for Editura Șantier.
+He wrote in Adevărul an homage to the Romanian Jewish linguist Moses Gaster, and curated a selection of Graur's writings for Editura Șantier.
 He was joined in his literary activities by his son Alexandru (born 1913), who became a regular contributor to Adam by 1932, and introduced Romanians to the poetic work of Gustave Kahn for Adevărul, in October 1936.